roth-a/expandpanels/Readme.txt

   git clone git://github.com/roth-a/expandpanels.git

-A video tutorial for installation in Lazarus and demonstration of the functionallity: https://student.physik.uni-mainz.de/~rothalex/?q=de/node/98
+A video tutorial for installation in Lazarus and demonstration of the functionality: https://student.physik.uni-mainz.de/~rothalex/?q=de/node/98